-Like a maze, informative and interesting websites on the Internet may be hacked by hackers or other cybercriminals so that teens will possibly be directed towards a wrong way.
+Like a maze, informative and interesting websites on the Internet may be hacked by hackers or other cyber criminals so that teens will possibly be directed towards the wrong way.
 The followings are the leading internet risks teens may suffer from most.

 What is cyberbullying?
 It refers to the fact that cruel or bullying information is sent to you online.
-Such information may derive from strangers, your previous online friends or anyone that you might know.
-Such messages can be anonymously sent so that it’s teens that are cyberbullied while they don’t know who take the cyberbully.
+Such information may derive from strangers, your previous online friends, or anyone that you might know.
+Such messages can be anonymously sent so that it’s teens that are cyberbullied while they don’t know who takes the cyberbully.

 Inappropriate Online Messages

-Pornographic messages usually take teens for their essential target.
+Pornographic messages usually take teens as their essential target.
 Such messages can be either in the form of pornographic images or suggestive jokes.
-The bad effect brought by pornographic messages will be everlasting and stop teens from establishing healthy and lovable relationship between others.
+The bad effect brought by pornographic messages will be everlasting and stop teens from establishing a healthy and lovable relationship with others.

 Online predators usually try to establish contact with potential victims by masking themselves to be your familiar friends.
-They can be everywhere from social network, chatting room or another online environment.
+They can be everywhere from social networks, chatting rooms,s or another online environment.
 Those predators may take sex exploitation or human trafficking.

 10 Easy-to-follow tips to keep safe online for teens